Last updated: 10 September 2020

 When comparing energy suppliers, you may have heard of the ‘big six’.
 This refers to the nation’s six biggest energy suppliers, which are collectively responsible for supplying 79% of UK homes with gas and electricity.

 Although there is some variation in price between these suppliers, there have been past claims of price fixing when their prices fall or rise at the same time.
-However, a 2013 review by the Financial Conduct Authority and Ofgem found no evidence of price rigging under closer investigation.
+However, a 2013 review by the Financial Conduct Authority and Ofgem found no evidence of price rigging after a close investigation.

-Despite any suspicion or criticism, these six energy suppliers warm most British homes.
+Despite this criticism, these six energy suppliers continue to power and warm most British homes.

 British Gas is part of the larger Centrica plc multinational conglomerate, headquartered in Berkshire.
 It supplies six million UK homes with electricity and 11 million with gas.
 The company was first launched in 1973 as the British Gas Corporation, which merged a series of localised, regional gas boards dating all the way back to the early 1800s.
 This makes it the UK’s original gas supplier.
 After it was privatised in 1986 according to the Gas Act, it went through a series of mergers until it was brought together under the Centrica name in 1997.

 The second largest supplier in the UK is SSE, formerly known as Scottish and Southern Energy.
-It was formed after a Scottish hydroelectricity project and the Southern Electricity Board merged together to create a national provider.
+It was formed after a Scottish hydroelectricity project and the Southern Electricity Board merged to create a national provider.
 Current brands that fall under the SSE umbrella include Southern Electric, Scottish Hydro, Atlantic and SWALEC.
 SSE supplies nearly nine million homes with power.
+The brand’s domestic business was recently acquired by OVO Energy, which continues to run it under the SSE banner.

 Formerly known as Powergen after the Electricity Act passed in 1989, this big six supplier became E.ON in 2007 when it was acquired by a German energy company.
 E.ON focuses on using technology to improve its service with an innovative roster of products and plans.
 It currently powers roughly seven million homes, making E.ON the nation’s third largest supplier.